1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 My "What I'm Buying Next" series highlights the top Dividend Kings Phoenix Watchlist companies that I'm considering buying for my personal retirement portfolio.

-Phoenix is a collection of the highest quality companies in American, or indeed the world.
+Phoenix is a collection of the highest quality companies in America, or indeed the world.
 They are companies that are most likely to rise from the ashes of this recession and soar to new heights.

 Fundamental Stats On Phoenix Watchlist

-- average quality score: 10.1/11 SWAN quality vs 9.6 average dividend aristocrat
+- average quality score: 10.1/11 SWAN quality vs. 9.6 average dividend aristocrat

-- average dividend safety score: 4.7/5 vs 4.6 average dividend aristocrat (about 3% dividend cut risk in this recession)
+- average dividend safety score: 4.7/5 vs. 4.6 average dividend aristocrat (about 3% dividend cut risk in this recession)

-- average payout ratio: 52% vs 61% industry safety guideline
+- average payout ratio: 52% vs. 61% industry safety guideline

-- average debt/capital: 41% vs 44% industry safety guideline
+- average debt/capital: 41% vs. 44% industry safety guideline

-- average yield: 3.4% vs 2.1% S&P 500 and 2.5% aristocrats
+- average yield: 3.4% vs. 2.1% S&P 500 and 2.5% aristocrats

-- average discount to fair value: 13% vs 35% overvalued S&P 500
+- average discount to fair value: 13% vs. 35% overvalued S&P 500

-- average dividend growth streak: 23.8 years vs 25+ aristocrats, 20+ Graham Standard of Excellence
+- average dividend growth streak: 23.8 years vs. 25+ aristocrats, 20+ Graham Standard of Excellence

-- average 5-year dividend growth rate: 11.7% CAGR vs 8.3% CAGR average aristocrat
+- average 5-year dividend growth rate: 11.7% CAGR vs. 8.3% CAGR average aristocrat

-- average long-term analyst growth consensus: 9.9% CAGR vs 7.1% CAGR average aristocrat, 6% to 7% CAGR S&P 500 historical norm
+- average long-term analyst growth consensus: 9.9% CAGR vs. 7.1% CAGR average aristocrat, 6% to 7% CAGR S&P 500 historical norm

-- average forward PE: 16.2 vs 22.0 S&P 500
+- average forward P/E: 16.2 vs. 22.0 S&P 500

-- average earnings yield: 6.2% vs 4.5% S&P 500
+- average earnings yield: 6.2% vs. 4.5% S&P 500

-- average PEG ratio: 1.64 vs 2.59 S&P 500
+- average PEG ratio: 1.64 vs. 2.59 S&P 500

 - average return on capital: 130% (86th% Industry Percentile, Very High Quality/Wide Moat according to Joel Greenblatt)